Edhi Foundation: History

 In 1928, Abdul Sattar Edhi was born in Bantva, a town in the princely state of Bantva Manavadar in British India.
 In 1939, when he was 11 years old, Edhi's mother suffered a major stroke and became physically and mentally disabled.
 Shortly after this, Edhi dropped out of school to provide full-time care to his mother.
 At home, he would cater to her needs by bathing her, taking her to the bathroom, feeding her, and much more.
 He dedicated the following years of his life caring for her until she died in early 1947.
 Later that year, during the Partition of India, Edhi and his family fled to the newly established Dominion of Pakistan and settled down in Karachi.
-The combined experiences of caring for his mother as well as seeing the death and destruction due to the partition motivated Edhi to pursue the establishment of a major humanitarian organization in Pakistan.
+The combined experiences of caring for his mother as well as seeing the death and destruction due to the partition motivated Edhi to pursue the establishment of a major humanitarian organisation in Pakistan.
 By 1951, he had bought a small shop in Karachi and opened a free dispensary to aid those in need of humanitarian services.
 Since then, he began to build up what would eventually become the Edhi Foundation.
 He established his first welfare centre in 1957 and then the Edhi Trust.
 Eventually, the Edhi Trust, which functioned on the efforts of a single person and one room became a large nationwide network run on volunteer efforts and donations.
-The organization has over 300 centres across the country, being present anywhere from big cities to small towns and remote rural areas, primarily focused on providing medical aid, family planning and emergency assistance.
+The organisation has over 300 centres across the country, being present anywhere from big cities to small towns and remote rural areas, primarily focused on providing medical aid, family planning and emergency assistance.
 Air ambulances allow the network to operate in and access remote areas.